 Registered LTA Welfare Officer

-Hello, my name is Conrad Brunner and I am the welfare officer for St Ann’s Tennis.
+This is Joss Albert, welfare officer for St Ann’s Tennis.

 The Lawn Tennis Association (LTA) take safeguarding very seriously, and every registered LTA club – including St Ann’s Tennis – is required to have a designated welfare officer.

-I am grateful for the support and guidance of the St Ann’s Tennis committee, many of whom have valuable professional experience of safeguarding issues.
-If you have any issues with adult and child safety, don’t hesitate to get in touch: email@example.com
+If you have any issues with adult and child safety, don’t hesitate to get in touch: joss.albert [at] gmail.com

-All members and visitors are encouraged to contact me if there is any cause for concern.
+All members and visitors are encouraged to contact Joss if there is any cause for concern.
 Remember that safeguarding at a venue is the responsibility of everyone, not just the welfare officer.

 The LTA are clear that “nothing is more important than safeguarding those who play our sport from harm.